How to Accept Yourself No Matter What

 You can’t go from pushing away parts of yourself to accepting your whole self overnight.
 But it doesn’t have to take eons either.

 One of my readers asked me how to erase deeply entrenched messages that say, "You're no good.
 You never will be."
 It's not easy, but positive repetition will work over time.
-It can actually change your brain.
+It will actually change your brain.

 Sometimes the harm and hurt is so deep it takes years, but you can still feel better as you incorporate more self-acceptance into your life.
 When these critical voices come up, you have to know with certainty that they are lies.
 Don't hesitate to seek the help of a therapist if you feel you can't make these changes alone.